Information for New Students

 Q: What if I get homesick?

 A: Moving to a different country to study is exciting, but sometimes students also feel a little nervous as they prepare to leave their home.
 It is normal to feel this way, and we will do everything we can to help you settle in to living in Lincoln and the UK.
-The teachers and staff at the ISC are always here for you if you need to speak to someone.
+The teachers and staff at the International Study Centre are always here for you if you need to speak to someone.